Table Of Contents

 The second is zero effort and everything based back to price.

 Amazon is a price market, there is no doubt about that.
 They are a priced focus marketplace.
-If you do not have a competitive price for your specific product then don’t head to Amazon.
+If you do not have a competitive price for your specific product then do not head to Amazon.
 If you do and you can brand yourself in a specific way, we can overcome those hurdles in-between price and profitability.

 Keyword Research User Intent